The Top 5 Reasons You Haven’t Gotten Your Photos Organized:

 • You don’t know where all your photos are and thinking about it hurts your head

 • Or, their location is known but you feel completely overwhelmed

 • Photo organizing is marked as a ‘to-do’ for someday…but it hasn’t been done yet.
 And as we all know, someday is the day after never

 • All the technology and choices around photo organizing confuse you

 • No one told you that professional photo organizers like me exist – and can help!

-They feel overwhelmed by the state of their current digital collection.
-This holds true for any inherited photos as well.
+• They feel overwhelmed by the state of their current digital collection.
+This holds for any inherited photos as well.

-Use the same ABC process for digital photos.
-But I find it’s best to choose a consistent naming convention.
+• Use the same ABC process for digital photos.
+I find it’s best to choose a consistent naming convention.
 I go with YY-MM-DD wherever possible.
-You can then add names, events, and places to the files using metadata keywords as well as tags.
+You can then add names, events, and places to the files using keywords/tags.

-I’d be remiss if I didn’t mention video.
+• I’d be remiss if I didn’t mention video.
 Do you have old home movies?
-You can have them digitized and sorted, as well. iMovie is a great place to start (and it comes on all Macs).
-You can add them to current videos and edit to music.
+You can have them digitized and sorted, as well. iMovie is a great place to start.
+You can add them to current videos and edit them to music.
 Or simply add them to your collection to share with family (pop some corn for family movie night!).